network-theory-group/paper-pool/README.md

       git commit -am "add some papers"
       git push origin master
       ```
+     Note that the message after `git commit -am` can be an arbitrary nessage.
-+ If you already have a personal GitHub account and you want to use both of the two accounts(i.e., your personal account and network-theory-group), one possible solution is to use SSH
++ If you already have a personal GitHub account and you want to use both of the two accounts(i.e., your personal account and account `network-theory-group`), one possible solution is to use SSH
     + First, you need to create a SSH key, [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) is a tutorial
     + Then, upload the SSH key to GitHub, [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) is a tutorial
     + If you want to use SSH to manage both of the accounts, you need do some configurations for your SSH (If you use HTTP to manage one and SSH to manage the other, then you do not need the following configurations)